-This section addresses those situations where youth who have previously received services from the Society may seek additional supports in the form of finances, medical or dental care, clinical services or assistance with living arrangements through Continued Care and Support for Youth (CCSY), Renewed Youth Support (RYS), or a Voluntary Youth Services Agreement (VYSA).
+This section supports the preparation of youth for successful transition from the care of Children's Aid Societies where youth who have previously received services from the Society may seek additional supports in the form of finances, medical or dental care, clinical services or assistance with living arrangements through the Ready, Set Go (RSG) program, or a Voluntary Youth Services Agreement (VYSA).
 It is recognized that youth having previously been subject to an order with the Society, have an entitlement to request additional supports and services from Children's Aid Societies.

-The Renewed Youth Supports program is gradually being phased-out as 16 and 17 yearolds are now able to engage voluntarily with societies through a Volunteer Youth Service Agreement (VYSA) under the Child, Youth and Family Services Act, 2017.
-The RYS program allows youth whose court-ordered society care or customary care was terminated at age 16 or 17, and before January 1, 2018, to voluntarily enter into an agreement with a society to receive supports up to age 18.
-Youth after January 1, 2018 have access to a VYSA with a society for support.
+The Renewed Youth Supports program was phased-out as 16- and 17-year-olds are now able to engage voluntarily with societies through a Volunteer Youth Service Agreement (VYSA) under the Child, Youth and Family Services Act, 2017.

-A Former Child in Extended Society Care Requests Continued Care and Support for Youth
+A Former Child in Extended Society Care Requests Participation in the Ready, Set, Go Program